 Infantryman and M1 Armor Crewman

-As an infantryman (11B), you’ll complete 14 weeks of One Station Unit Training (OSUT) at Fort Benning, GA.
+If you’re training to be an infantryman (11B), you’ll undergo 14 weeks of One Station Unit Training (OSUT) at Fort Benning, GA, integrating Basic Combat Training and AIT into one continuous program.

 Medical and Aviation Specialists

-Combat medics (68W) train for 16 weeks at Fort Sam Houston, TX.
+Combat medics (68W) train for about 16 weeks at Fort Sam Houston, TX, covering emergency medical practices and battlefield care.

 Intelligence Analysts and Cyber Security